uprootx/christophergoulet.com/output/pages/resume/index.md

 # Skills

   * Fantastic Interpersonal and Customer Service Skills
-  * Full-Time Ubuntu Linux user on server and desktop with occasional Debian, CentOS, RHEL, and Alpine
+  * Full-Time Ubuntu Linux user on server *and* desktop with occasional Debian, CentOS, RHEL, and Alpine
+  * Linux Systems Adminstrator
+  * Proficient in BASH scripting
-  * Linux Adminstrator with knowledge of BASH scripting, service management with systemd
+  * Lover of systemd
+  * Knows when to use containers, and when not to
   * Management of Public Cloud infrastructure on DigitalOcean, AWS, and Google Cloud Platform
   * Extensive experience in Virtualization technology and management with KVM/QEMU, libvirtd, bhyve(BSD)
   * Passionate about data storage and integrity: ZFS, FreeNAS, rsync and rclone